Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: INTRODUCTION

-The objective of this study is to develop a digital twin mechanistic model to support IVT process prediction and decision making, which can improve product quality consistency and increase yield.
+Therefore, the objective of this study is to develop a stochastic mechanistic model to support IVT process prediction and decision making, which can improve product quality consistency and increase yield.
 The key contributions are threefold.
 First, we develop a molecular reaction queueing network model to simulate the RNA synthesis process, accounting for inherent stochasticity.
-Second, we create a regulation mechanistic model characterizing the dynamic impact of state on reaction rates.
-Third, the empirical study demonstrates that the proposed model can enhance mRNA product quality attributes and improve yield, while reducing production costs.
+Second, we create a regulatory mechanistic model characterizing the dynamic impact of bioprocess state on the reaction rates.
+Third, the empirical study demonstrates that the proposed model can enhance mRNA product quality attributes and improve yield.
+Along with the advanced sensors, the proposed model has the potential to accelerate the development of flexible intensified mRNA vaccine manufacturing processes and support Industry 4.0.

 The paper is organized as follows.
-In Section~\ref{sec.IVTProcess}, we provide an introduction to the IVT process and describe the associated reaction network.
-Section~\ref{sec:IVT_State} focuses on the identification of the system state variables and their relationships in terms of mass balance and equilibrium.
-We then propose a stochastic molecular reaction queueing network and model the regulatory mechanism of reaction rates in Section~\ref{sec.IVT-StochasticModels}.
+We provide a brief introduction of the IVT process in Section~\ref{sec.IVTProcess}, and describe the state variables and their relationships in terms of mass balance and equilibrium Section~\ref{sec:IVT_State}.
+Then, we propose a stochastic molecular reaction queueing network and model the regulatory mechanism of reaction rates in Section~\ref{sec.IVT-StochasticModels}.
 This IVT process model is validated by using literature data and its performance is studied under various conditions in Section~\ref{sec:empirical}.
 Finally, we conclude the paper in Section~\ref{sec: conclusion}.